SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationReferenceDataSourceS3ReferenceDataSource.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationReferenceDataSourceS3ReferenceDataSource
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationReferenceDataSourceS3ReferenceDataSource

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::ApplicationReferenceDataSource.S3ReferenceDataSource resource property to the template
+Adds an AWS::KinesisAnalytics::ApplicationReferenceDataSource.S3ReferenceDataSource resource property to the template.
+Identifies the S3 bucket and object that contains the reference data.
+Also identifies the IAM role Amazon Kinesis Analytics can assume to read this object on your behalf.

 ## SYNTAX